SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 ### Steps

-1. Open the sample report.
+1. Open the HDB Resales report.
-2. Select one slicer or filter.
+2. Select one slicer or filter, such as town, flat type, year, or resale price range.
 3. Observe how the visuals change.
 4. Clear the filter.
 5. Apply a different filter.